ansible/community-docs/releasing_collections_with_release_branches.rst

 Keep in mind that the collections must follow the `semantic versioning <https://semver.org/>`_ rules.
 Refer to the `Releasing collections <releasing_collections.rst>`_ guide for details.

-If you have any question when reading this manual, ask the community in the ``#ansible-community`` IRC channel or create an issue in the `community-docs <https://github.com/ansible/community-docs>`_ repository.
+If you have any question when reading this manual, ask the community in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`_ or create an issue in the `community-docs <https://github.com/ansible/community-docs>`_ repository.

 This manual assumes that publishing the collection is done via `Zuul <https://github.com/ansible/project-config>`_ and that `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_ is used for the changelog.